Assault in the Third Degree DAT (Desk Appearance Ticket) Penal Law 120.00

 Unlike many of the other more commonly handed out DATs, assault DATs are also not terribly likely to be able to be settled right off the bat on your first date of appearance for the arraignment.
 Cases where there are identifiable private victims, such as assault are treated to a policy, in most cases, where the office refuses to negotiate or settle.
 So if you have thoughts in your mind about showing up to explain things to the judge and it all going away, think again.
 This is going to be more complicated.

 The one area where this may not be the situation is if the case involves "cross complaints".
 A cross complaint situation is one where both parties to the assault accusations are charged individually with assaulting each other.
 In these situations, where both parties actually have lawyers, the Government and the Court are occasionally willing to entertain "cross dismissals" if both parties are willing to end it there.

 Other than that, the case is likely to proceed forward.

 In fact, of all the DAT cases that exist, I would venture to bet that the assault DAT is the sort of DAT that is most likely to find its way to a trial.
 If that worries you because you are not interested in a trial, don't be so worried.
 Statistics are still on your side - in a big way.
-Last year (2014), there were more than 1 million, one hundred thousand cases brought in New York City Criminal Court.
+In 2014, there were more than 1 million, one hundred thousand cases brought in New York City Criminal Court.
 Of those cases, only 175 went to a jury trial.
 That should give you an idea that the odds are against you going to trial.
 So fear not if trial is not what are hoping for.

-At the arraignment of assault DAT, however, there really will not be any issue of bail in most cases because simply because you have appeared when requested, you have answered the critical question about you that a Judge must answer ("Will you come to Court when asked?") in deciding whether or not to impose bail.
+At the arraignment of an assault DAT, however, there really will not be any issue of bail in most cases because simply because you have appeared when requested, you have answered the critical question about you that a Judge must answer ("Will you come to Court when asked?") in deciding whether or not to impose bail.